IntelRealSense/realsense-ros/README.md

 ## Installation Instructions

 The following instructions support ROS Indigo, on Ubuntu 14.04, and ROS Kinetic, on Ubutnu 16.04.
-Please following the instructions for Step 1 for the OS you are using, then proceed to Step 2
+Please follow the instructions for Step 1 for the OS you are using, then proceed to Step 2

 ### Step 1: Install ROS Indigo, on Ubuntu 14.04